Me at the Cafe Paradiso in Haight-Ashbury, 1994

 Calendars and photos of dance in and around KC: http://www.kcdance.com

-I freelance (have for many years, decades, actually) as a photographer and videographer, usually for dance, events, recitals, concerts, dance companies and social dance - and a few other subjects.
 I have a website with calendars and pictures for dance in and around the general Kansas City area.
+I programmed the calendar so anyone with an event or regular classes can add their informatin.
 I also setup, shoot and edit a local dance interview television program ("Dance On", TWC cable 98-17) for my former tap teacher, Billie Mahoney.

-These are the major occupiers of my life other than my partner, Nicole English, with whom I shared web monkey duties at CSTP, who I met at the KC Swing Dance Club and who just last year earned her sociology PhD.
+These are the major occupiers of my life other than my partner, Nicole English, with whom I shared web monkey duties at CSTP, who I met at the KC Swing Dance Club and who recently earned her sociology PhD.
 Her dissertation was about communities of practice, focusing on dance communities.
+As web monkeys we wrote online teaching software for a bachelor of information program.

 Short bullet list of CV items